-The Customs Code was completely revised in 2003.
-However, those changes did not include the necessary ex officio authority to seize suspected infringing material at the border as required by the WTO TRIPS Agreement, which as noted, is a critical missing element in the enforcement regime against hard-copy piracy.
-The 2003 amendments also added a complicated registration system for copyright rights holders seeking enforcement at the border, which further weakens the system.
+The 2003 amendments to the Customs Code added a complicated registration system for copyright rights holders seeking enforcement at the border, which further weakens the system.
 IIPA continues to recommend that this registration system be repealed.
 Kazakhstan, Russia and Belarus joined a Customs Union (in force July 2010).
-As part of that Customs Union, a complicated duty valuation system based (unfairly) on royalties rather than, as in most countries, on the value of the underlying carrier media (i.e., the discs) went into force.
+As part of that Customs Union, a complicated duty valuation system based (unfairly) on royalties rather than, as in most countries, on the value of the underlying carrier media (e.g., the optical discs) went into force.
 IIPA recommends that Kazakhstan (and the Russia/Belarus Customs Union) repeal these unfair tariff rates to allow for copyright industries to invest in the local market.

-Enforcement: The Government of Kazakhstan has made strides to improve its enforcement regime, with its noted legislative reforms and with ongoing police activities.
-However, for the past four years, there has been a decline in the number of police raids and seizures, and in prosecutorial activity as well.
-Thus, there were few criminal cases for IPR offenses (an on-going trend, even according to Kazakh government statistics).
-IIPA knows of no criminal convictions in 2012 in the music, film, or entertainment software industries.
+Enforcement: The Government of Kazakhstan has made strides to improve its enforcement regime, with the above noted legislative reforms.
+However, for the past several years, the copyright industries have experienced a decline in the number of police raids and seizures, and in prosecutorial activity as well.
+Thus, very few criminal cases have been initiated for IPR offenses.

+IIPA understands that Article 192(4) in the Criminal Code provides police with ex officio authority to commence criminal copyright cases, but that it is rarely used.
+Article 184(2) of the Criminal Code has had limited impact because it has been applied to the manufacturing and sale of illegal copies, but has not extended to contemplated but not completed sales; additionally, many cases have been dismissed or delayed unnecessarily.
+IIPA knows of no criminal convictions in 2013 in the music, film or entertainment software industries.
 The last such notable conviction was in 2008, in a criminal case involving a distributor of pirated software (and pornography).
 The copyright industries report in recent years that even though there were some additional cases brought to courts, the majority of pirates were not brought to justice due to administrative burdens, prosecutorial inexperience and delays, the low priority given to IPR offenses, and an overall ineffective judicial system.
-As in recent years, some of the industries report good cooperation with and enforcement activity by the financial police, the internal affairs police, and with the various public prosecutors in some cities in particular (Almaty, Karaganda and Astana).

-Enforcement is undertaken by a variety of agencies, including the Copyright Agency within the Ministry of Culture (16 departments) and various enforcement agencies.
+Enforcement is undertaken by a variety of agencies, including the Copyright Agency within the Ministry of Justice (16 departments) and various enforcement agencies.
 These agencies have assisted with some raids in recent years, including against software pirates.
 A special IPR Department was created within the Finance Police (with national authority), but problems interpreting the law, in particular the threshold for criminal and administrative action, have hampered their enforcement activities.
-In recent years, the copyright industries signed a Memorandum of Understanding with the Government of Kazakhstan.
-There have also been training programs conducted throughout the country.
+A few years ago, some of the copyright industries signed a Memorandum of Understanding with the Government of Kazakhstan on enforcement and agreed to continue training programs throughout the country.
 IIPA continues to encourage the government to act, especially against criminal operations, and to improve its overall enforcement with deterrent penalties.